Indian River County

 Indian River County is conveniently located halfway between Miami and Jacksonville and directly across the state from Tampa.
 It is approximately 1 ½ hour from Orlando and Palm Beach, a big plus for visitors and business travelers.
 It is home to general aviation manufacturer Piper Aircraft and Velocity Aircraft as well as the CVS distribution Center.

 Indian River County enjoys a moderate climate with the average temperature of about 74 degrees.
 Agriculture has been the county's largest industry and is home to 'The World Famous Indian River Citrus' that is sold worldwide.

 The Indian River Lagoon is a hub for boating & fishing, water skiing, and other small-craft waterborne activities.
 Sheltered from the open ocean, the Indian River area of Vero has a number of public and private marinas and boat launch facilities.

 Indian River County have some of the best places in the country for surfing and the most unique places for diving and snorkeling as well as Nature Preserves to explore.
 Whether you prefer to spend your vacation in a setting closer to nature, or if you just want to spend a night or two shedding the trappings of civilization, Indian River County is a great place to visit parks and camping.

 Vero Beach holds some of Florida's most exclusive private golf clubs.
-They include Red Stick, John's Island, Indian River Club, Bent Pine Golf Club, Hawk's Nest, Vero Beach Country Club, Quail Valley and others as well as challenging public courses such as Sandridge Golf Club.
+They include Red Stick, John's Island, Indian River Club, Bent Pine Golf Club, Grand Harbor, Vero Beach Country Club, Quail Valley and others as well as challenging public courses such as Sandridge Golf Club.